smith981/smith981.github.com/_posts/2013-03-19-new-blog-format.md

 tags: [jekyll]
 ---
 {% include JB/setup %}
-This is an attempt at blogging with new different, [Jekyll](https://github.com/mojombo/jekyll).
+This is an attempt at blogging with new platform, [Jekyll](https://github.com/mojombo/jekyll).
 I had been using Drupal but grew frustrated with the amount of bloat it comes with.

 Bear with me while I learn how to use this.